-Cash Flow Ratios Analysis & Formula
+Cash Flow Ratios Analysis: Formula & Example

-Cash Flow Ratios are used to assess the cash position of the business.
-Following are the main cash flow-based financial ratios and the calculations:
+Below are the main cash flow-based financial ratios and the calculations:

 Formula: